anna-is-cute/paste/api.md

 ### Accepts

-The same object as POST `/pastes`, but all fields are optional.
+A metadata object with all fields optional.

 Omit a field to leave it untouched, set a field to null to unset it, and set a field to any other value to update it.